dagronf/BytesParser/README.md

 ## Reading

-The `BytesParser` class type provides the basic mechanism for reading and extracting useful information from binary data.
+The `BytesReader` class type provides the basic mechanism for reading and extracting useful information from binary data.

-### Using a BytesParser Object
+### Using a BytesReader Object

 ```swift
 let reader = BytesReader(data: <some data object>)